-- 9. If the MAC Address Authentication box is selected then the user will need to connect from the same computer whenever logging into the wireless network. - 10.
-Click Advanced to enter settings for a secondary RADIUS Server. - 11.
+- 9. Next to RADIUS Server Shared Secret, enter the security key. - 10.
+If the MAC Address Authentication box is selected then the user will need to connect from the same computer whenever logging into the wireless network. - 11.
+Click Advanced to enter settings for a secondary RADIUS Server. - 12.
 Click Apply Settings to save your settings.